Breathwork: Easy Stress Relief for Type-A Gals

 Enter: breathwork 🫁

-Breathwork is a stress-management tool that’s a lot more accessible than meditation, but produces many of the same results.
+Breathwork is a stress-management tool that can feel more accessible than meditation, but produces many of the same results.
 In fact, with simple breathwork practices you can cut down on your overall feelings of stress in just five minutes a day- and sometimes in as few as 30 seconds!

 In this post you’ll learn what breathwork is, why it works to lower your stress level, and how to get started doing it.